Coronavirus support for Platform mortgage brokers

 Changes to our mortgage valuation process through the coronavirus crisis

-Following the latest Government advice on Sunday 10 May and further clarification along with updated guidelines, our valuation partners will be able to carry out physical inspections of properties in England from Monday 18 May.
+Following the latest Government advice our valuation partners will be able to carry out physical inspections of properties, including Homebuyers Report, in all jurisdictions from Monday 29 June.

 Our focus over the short term will be to work applications that are currently on hold as quickly and safely as possible, we will complete valuations in date order with the oldest applications being booked first.